pandas-dev/pandas/doc/source/ecosystem.rst

 large data to thin clients.

-`Pandas-Bokeh <https://github.com/PatrikHlobil/Pandas-Bokeh>`__ provides a high level API for Bokeh that can be loaded as a native Pandas plotting backend via
+`Pandas-Bokeh <https://github.com/PatrikHlobil/Pandas-Bokeh>`__ provides a high level API for Bokeh that can be loaded as a native pandas plotting backend via

 .. code:: python